parsampsh/adminx/doc/00_general_configuration.md

 $admin->get_copyright();
 ```

-now, you can see this copyright message at the footer of admin panel.
+Now, you can see this copyright message at the footer of the admin panel.

 <img src="/doc/images/copyright.png" />

 ## Access middleware
-The important question is that **Who can access to the admin panel?**
+One important question is **Who can access to the admin panel?**

-to set that which users can access to the admin panel, you can use `set_middleware` method.
+To determine that which users can access to the admin panel, you should use `set_middleware` method.

 ```php
 $admin->set_middleware(function(){